nimotli/flask-app-architecture/README.md

 - You can add your tests to tests/
 - There are already some fixtures (for creating a user object and for initializing the test client and creating a tests database and migrating you tables to it)
 - You can add your fixtures to tests/conftest.py
+### Caching
+Caching is supported through Flask-Caching, you can simply use it by :
+- Importing the cache object from the Environment (from src.config.Environment import cache)
+- Add the cached decorator to the api or function you want cached (@cache.cached(timeout=50))
+- The config for the package can be found on resources/profile/application-*.json ->> caching
+- For a detailed documentation from the package's developers [Documentation](https://flask-caching.readthedocs.io/en/latest/)
 ### Routing

 ### Monitoring